Redefining the Ride – Xpress 2.0

 While there is no definitive answer for preventing a service change, the ATL utilizes its Xpress Service Standards to guide service planning and deployment.
 These Service Standards provide benchmarks to measure Xpress service, such as a minimum of 17 passengers per trip for routes that have operated at least four years.
 If routes or trips do not meet the adopted Service Standards, the ATL may modify service to better align service levels and adhere to its Service Standards.

 ATL did not consider increasing riders’ fares or alternative vehicle types as part of the Redefining the Ride Phase 1 implementation.
 However, ATL will continue to evaluate other cost-saving options, such as using more cost-effective vehicles, for future phases.
-The ATL is currently evaluating using a Monday/Friday and Tuesday/Wednesday/Thursday schedule as part of the Phase 1 implementation.
+The ATL is implementing a Monday/Friday and Tuesday/Wednesday/Thursday schedule on some routes as part of the Phase 1 implementation.

 ATL acknowledges that any significant service changes may lead to some short-term loss of ridership.
 However, ATL is committed to making these adjustments as thoughtfully as possible, balancing our resources with the needs of our community.
 Our goal is to maintain a system that is as convenient and customer-friendly as possible within the constraints in which we operate.